China accuses prominent NGO of 'breaking the law'

 “They succeeded in terrifying Yirenping.
 Once these young feminists were detained, everyone working at Yirenping knew this was about Yirenping,” she said.

-Reporting by Megha Rajagopalan and Sui-Lee Wee; Editing by Jeremy Laurence and Michael Perry
+Reporting by Megha Rajagopalan, Writing by Sui-Lee Wee; Editing by Jeremy Laurence